CLUB PHILOSOPHY ON WINNING, GAME RESULTS & COMPETITION

-You will not find more competitive players than our own coaches who all enjoy winning.
-However, we are not willing to win at any cost.
+Our club, players and coaches all enjoy winning but not at any cost.
 Long term player development is our primary focus and the development of each individual is equally important to team development.

-PSV Union coaches are not judged by their win-loss record.
-The score of a game is not more valued than the quality of play, the amount of improvement we see or evidence of the children trying their best.
-This is not to take away from the importance of the match.
-Why not focus on the score?
-So that coaches don’t sacrifice the development of any one player over another and seek a victory for themselves or their own resume.
+PSV Union FC coaches are not judged by their win-loss record.
+The score of a game is not more valued than the quality of play, the amount of improvement we see or evidence of the players trying their best.
+This is not to take away from the importance of the result of the match.
+Why dont we focus on the score?
+So that coaches don’t sacrifice the development of any one player over another and seek a victory for themselves.

-Our experienced coaches were/are top players in their own right, so they understand the balance between short and long term results and player development.
+Our experienced coaches were/are players themselves, so they understand the balance between short and long term results and player development.
 At PSV Union FC we always try to consider the individual player development and the development of each team but we never compromise the integrity of the game and how it should be played.
 Technique, speed (of thought/recognition, technical speed, change of speed - acceleration and deceleration), tempo & rhythm and tactical understanding and appreciation are all important facets of the game.

 We all recognize that competition comes with emotion -for players, coaches, parents and fans- and can bring out some of the best and worst qualities in people.
 We all want our players and teams to play with everything they have, to play well, and have fun.
 We want them to be well coached, play on a team that is competitive and benefit in a host of ways from being involved in competitive soccer.
-Yet parents and coaches sometimes undercut how much fun our kids have, and how much they will actually benefit.
+Yet parents and coaches can sometimes undercut how much fun our kids have, and how much they will actually benefit.
 This happens by and through our behavior, especially during games.

 We ask that the following code of conduct so that every player can benefit from our teaching, and our coaches can coach the game and help every player enjoy the game experience